 If diversity is so beneficial to a company’s bottom line and its workforce, why have the largest companies made so little progress in this area?
 And why do they remain predominantly white and male from the staff to the C-suite and board?

 Even more perplexing are surveys of corporate directors showing that the vast majority (84%) agree that board diversity enhances board performance.
 But while 91% have taken steps to increase diversity, 52% still think these efforts are simply driven by political correctness and 48% said their shareholders are too preoccupied with the topic.vi

 Granted, correlations do not prove causation.
-The only way to prove that diversity leads to better outcomes would be to perform a randomized control trial, which is impossible in the real world.
 But we do have mounting evidence of such correlations.
 The strategic decision would, therefore, be to capitalize on the emerging talent pool of diverse employees and create a culture where innovation thrives.

 Despite the visibility of women leaders over the last decade, they are still woefully underrepresented in leadership positions.
 Women held only 21.2% of board seats at S&P 500 companies in 2016 and accounted for only 24% of directors in 2018.

 Now that we are 3 years into the #MeToo movement, there is also evidence to suggest that there have been unintended consequences that have actually made it more difficult for women to advance their careers.
 A 2019 survey conducted by LeanIn.org and SurveyMonkey found that 60% of male managers are now uncomfortable performing everyday workplace activities such as mentoring, working one-on-one, or socializing with women, which represented a 32% increase over last year.
 Since mentoring and networking are vital to advancing one’s career, how are women supposed to take advantage of these benefits if men are afraid to be around them?